2060-io/hologram.zone-website/content/page/about.md

 {{< team-chronology
     title="Chronology"
-    description="Verana’s journey is rooted in solving the three systemic problems of the internet — trust, ownership, and discovery."
+    description="Inspired by 2060 OÜ’s mission to rebuild the Internet’s foundations, Hologram reimagines private messaging by addressing its deepest flaws: trust, ownership, and discovery."
 >}}
 {{< team-chronology-item
     year="2020"